whitesnowx/tp/docs/DeveloperGuide.md

 1. `FavCommand` calls the static `FavCommand#createFavPerson(personToFav)` function which calls for the static `PersonUtil#createPersonWithFavouriteStatus(Person selectedPerson, Favourite favourite)` using the `selectedPerson` and a new `Favourite` with the value `true`.
 2. This static `PersonUtil#createPersonWithFavouriteStatus(Person selectedPerson, Favourite favourite)` function creates a new `Person` with the given `Favourite` and returns back to `FavCommand`.

-Similarly, how the `unfav 1` command works is shown below:
+Similarly, the following diagrams shows how the `unfav 1` command works:

 ![Unfav Command Sequence Diagram](images/UnfavSequenceDiagram.png)